Odden69/Miller_and_Davies/README.md

   - *python3 manage.py loaddata categories*
   - *python3 manage.py loaddata categories*
   - *python3 manage.py loaddata products*
-- To migrate your ElephantSQL database temporarily uncomment your os.environ["DATABASE_URL"] in the env.py file.
+- To migrate your ElephantSQL database, temporarily uncomment your os.environ["DATABASE_URL"] in the env.py file.
 - Repeat the steps you just did on your local database and comment out the os.environ["DATABASE_URL"] in the env.py file when you're done.
 #### Create an Amazon AWS S3Bucket
-- Create an account and login as a root user to Amazon AWS.
+- Create an account and login as a root user to [Amazon AWS](https://aws.amazon.com/).
 - Search for S3 service and create a new bucket.
 Give it a suitable name and select *eu-north-1*, or make sure to change *AWS_S3_REGION_NAME* in settings.py to your region.
 - Go to the Properties tab.
 Click edit on Static website hosting.
 Check Enable and enter *index.html* and *error.html* for the index document and error document fields and then *save*.
 - Go to the Permissions tab.
 Click edit on Cross-origin resource sharing (CORS), and paste in the following code into the code area: